vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 1\.
 Clone repos and copy in app code

 Note: a CodeCommit repo was created from the initial CloudFormation template.
-Refer the CF output **MonoRepositoryUrlHttps** for the https clone URL
+Refer the CF output **MythicalRepositoryUrlHttps** for the https clone URL

 Earlier in the workshop, we set up the CodeCommit credential helper, so we'll use the HTTPS clone URLs instead of SSH.